Social Action/Chevrah Tikkun

 The Social Action Committee will meet on the following dates (monthly on Sundays at 10:00 AM in the Library):

 May 14, 2017

-Please join Larchmont Temple in welcoming the kids from the Coachman Family Center in White Plains with another fun filled day of outdoor activities, fun games and lunch.
-This time we'll be meeting the kids at Saxon Woods for mini-golf with a picnic lunch to follow.
-Plan to arrive at Saxon Woods Mini-Golf at around 12:30/1:00 PM--TBD.
+Please join Larchmont Temple in welcoming the kids from the Coachman Family Center in White Plains with a fun filled day of outdoor activities, fun games and lunch.

 Volunteers of all ages encouraged to come help.
 For more information or to sign up, please contact Vicki Ehrlich at firstname.lastname@example.org, Jen Perkins at Jennifer.Perkins@lw.com, or Linda Riefberg at Linda.email@example.com.
 Organizing and leading activities for the kids from the Coachman could be a great Mitzvah Project!
 We will have other dates as well!